probcomp/gen-quickstart/README.md

     $ ln -s /julia-1.0.3/bin/julia /usr/bin/julia
     ```

-4. Set the `JULIA_PROJECT` environment variable to `/path/to/gen-examples/` (i.e. path where this repository was closed).
+4. Set the `JULIA_PROJECT` environment variable to `/path/to/gen-examples/` (i.e. path where this repository was cloned).
 Make that `JULIA_PROJECT` is set correctly on your machine whenever working with Gen or with these examples.

     ```bash
     $ export JULIA_PROJECT=/path/to/gen-examples
     ```

 5. Build and precompile the Julia packages.
 The main libraries that are being built are [PyCall](https://github.com/JuliaPy/PyCall.jl) and [IJulia](https://github.com/JuliaLang/IJulia.jl).
-We make sure that Julia packages with `python` (version 3 only) and `jupyter` are in our PATH pointing to the right Python environment and Jupyter installation, respectively, by activating the Python virtual environment we created.
-Since we have the virtual environment in the commands below, the `build()` command uses the version of Python and Jupyter in the virtual environment.
-(For more information on PyCall and IJulia find the right versions of `python` and `jupyter`, please see the respective documentation of those packages.)
+We make sure that `python` (version 3 only) and `jupyter` are in our PATH and pointing to the right Python environment and Jupyter installation, respectively, by activating the Python virtual environment we created.
+Since we have activated the virtual environment in the commands below, the `build()` command uses the version of Python and Jupyter in the virtual environment.
+(For more information on how PyCall and IJulia find the right versions of `python` and `jupyter`, please see the respective documentation of those packages.)

     ```bash
     $ . /venv/bin/activate && julia -e 'using Pkg; Pkg.build()'